movementlabsxyz/movement-hack/book/src/week_1/Module_and_build_system.md

 Within the context of `movement`, we will not be using scripts--instead preferring the module construct.

 ## Building
 When developing _modules_ in Move you will need to publish the module before being able to run.
-The exception to this rule is when using `movement` to run unit tests. `movement move publish` will handle both the building and publication of modules in your current working directory.
-If you simply want to build the module to inspect its bytecode run `movement move build`.
+The exception to this rule is when using `movement` to run unit tests. `movement aptos move publish` will handle both the building and publication of modules in your current working directory.
+If you simply want to build the module to inspect its bytecode run `movement aptos move build`.

 Below is an example bash script for publishing and running a function in a module end-to-end using the Movement CLI drawn from 💻 `hello_blockchain`.